Interaction renormalization and validity of kinetic equations for turbulent states: Introduction

-Using the renormalized kinetic equation, we are able to check whether the weakly turbulent Zakharov spectra satisfy the renormalized kinetic equation, if we keep the turbulence level small at a given $k$, increasing either the pumping scale or the dissipation wavenumber.
-The validity of the weak-turbulence approximation depends on the effective dimensionless coupling in the renormalized kinetic equation.
-We show that the effective coupling is generally different from the naive estimate, since it contains integrals that could diverge.
-For both classes of models that we are able to solve explicitly, the effective coupling always contains an IR divergence and could contain a UV divergence as well, depending on the asymptotics of the bare vertex.
-When the UV divergence is present, the corrections to the weakly turbulent solutions grow upon an increase of the dissipation wavenumber.
-This is a new phenomenon, neither observed nor predicted in turbulence before.
-When the UV divergence is absent, the corrections stay small when the dissipation wavenumber goes to infinity.
-In this case, the renormalized kinetic equation has a built-in UV cutoff due to collective effects restricting interactions with very short waves.
-Since the cutoff depends on the nonlinearity, this introduces non-integer powers of the coupling into the expansion.
-In other words, the perturbation theory exists, yet is singular, similar to the virial expansion for transport states mentioned earlier.
-On the other hand, the IR divergences make deviations from the weak turbulence approximation grow with an increase of the pumping scale $L$ (for a direct cascade).
-This introduces an explicit dependence on $L$, reminiscent of anomalous scaling in fluid turbulence, where the statistics at a given wavenumber $k$ deviates further and further from Gaussian as $kL$ increases.
-Could, similarly, a sufficiently long cascade interval $kL$ make weak wave turbulence strong, even at a small level of nonlinearity at a given $k$?
-To answer this question one needs to analyze the IR divergences in an analogous way to the analysis of the UV divergences here; this is left for future work.
+We wish to find how the renormalization depends on the turbulence level and the extent of scales and how this dependence changes the weakly turbulent Zakharov spectra, if we keep the turbulence level small at a given $k$, increasing either the pumping scale or the dissipation wavenumber.
+In particular, we show that the ever-present IR divergences in the renormalization of $\lambda_{1234}$ make deviations from weak turbulence grow with an increase of the pumping scale $L$ (for a direct cascade).
+This introduces an explicit dependence on $L$, reminiscent of an anomalous scaling in fluid turbulence, where the statistics at a given wavenumber $k$ deviates further and further from Gaussian as $kL$ increases.
+This suggests that a sufficiently long cascade interval $kL$ makes wave turbulence strong and the Peierls kinetic equation invalid, even at a small level of nonlinearity at a given $k$.

-The transition to strong turbulence upon the change of the effective coupling can be identified in the renormalized kinetic equation as being one of two types.
-When the effective coupling is positive, renormalization increases the strength of the vertex, which may lead to a pole at a finite $k$ in the renormalized kinetic equation (similar to quantum chromodynamics).
-We hypothesize that in this case the renormalized kinetic equation has a cascade solution that starts from a weakly turbulent spectrum at low wavenumbers and turns at large wavenumbers into a universal (pumping-independent) spectrum dominated by bound states of many correlated harmonics (long lived like solitons and shocks, or transient like wave collapses).
-When the effective coupling is negative, like in quantum electrodynamics, the strong-turbulence spectrum is likely to be flux-dependent.